philipperemy/keract/README.md

-# Keras Visualize Activations
+# Visualize the Activations of your layers with Keras
 *Simple example to show how to get the activations for each layer in your Keras model*

 This example considers the MNIST model.
-I separated the training and the visualizations.
-If the two are done sequentially, we have to re-train the model every time we want to visualize the activations!
+I separated the training and the visualizations because if the two are done sequentially, we have to re-train the model every time we want to visualize the activations!
 Not very practical!
 Here are the main steps:

 ## 1. Train your favorite model (I chose MNIST)
 ```
 python model_run.py
 ```
-- definition of the model
+- define the model
 - train the model
 - save the best model in checkpoints/